 Jewelry/Piercings: If you have piercings, you can have non-metal spacers placed before you arrive to the surgery center, as long as the piercing area is a NON-SURGICAL area.
 Otherwise, not even a spacer is allowed.
+Please don't call us and ask about this as there are no exceptions.
+It's for your protection and keeps the tools used in surgery from burning your skin!

 Menstrual Cycle: What if I'm on my period the day of surgery?
 This will NOT hinder you from having surgery.
 Please wear a pad (not a tampon) to surgery.
-You will be provided with pads and disposable underwear at the surgery center.
+The surgery center has pads and disposable underwear you can wear.